Falmouth, Maine: New Casco (1630–1765)

 The first European resident was Arthur Mackworth, who lived on the east bank of the Presumpscot River as early as 1630.
 When the Massachusetts Bay Colony took political control of Maine in 1658 from the heirs of Sir Ferdinando Gorges, they renamed the area Falmouth after an important Parliamentarian victory in the English Civil War.
 Colloquially known as "Falmouth in Casco Bay" to distinguish it from Falmouth, Massachusetts on Cape Cod, it was the 7th town in the recently formed Province of Maine, later being formally incorporated on November 12, 1718.

 One of the earliest structures in the town of Falmouth was a palisaded fort and trading post named Fort Casco built in 1698 at the conclusion of King William's War.
 The location of the fort can be found today opposite Pine Grove Cemetery on Route 88.
 Massachusetts built the fort at the behest of local Abenaki desiring a convenient place to trade and repair tools and weapons.
 A 1701 meeting between the Wabanaki leaders and Massachusetts officials cemented an alliance between the two.
 A pair of stone cairns were then erected to symbolize the new partnership.
 The nearby Two Brothers Islands later received their name from this now long-forgotten monument.

-Unfortunately, this peace would last less than three years, with the inauguration of Queen Anne's War in 1702.
+The peace lasted less than three years.
+With the inauguration of Queen Anne's War in 1702.
 Governor Joseph Dudley held a conference at New Casco with representatives of the Abenaki tribes on June 20, 1703, trying to convince them not to ally with the French.
 His efforts were unsuccessful, as the fort was besieged only two months later by Abenaki Sagamores Moxus, Wanungonet, Assacombuit and their French Allies during the Northeast Coast Campaign.
 The arrival of the Massachusetts ship Province Galley relieved the fort by dispersing the Wabanaki and the some 500 French with its guns.
 Peace returned in 1713 with the Treaty of Portsmouth.
 When the resettlement of present-day Portland began in 1716, the Province of Massachusetts ordered that the fort at New Casco be demolished rather than maintain it.

 New Casco was not permanently settled by British colonists until the fall of Quebec in 1759 permanently removed the threat of French and Indian attacks.
 Living so far away from Portland was dangerous: only one family lived in the town in 1725.
 An Indian raid in 1745 and the murder of Job Burnal in 1751 represented the risks colonists undertook to live in the area.
 The majority of the first permanent European inhabitants to the town came after 1740, quickly growing to "62 families" and forming their own parish in 1753 (currently the Falmouth Congregational Church).
 The population of Falmouth would hover between 1,000 and 2,000 residents for the next two centuries.
 These residents engaged in farming, fishing, and harvesting masts.
 Mills on the Presumpscot River, Piscataqua River in West Falmouth, and Mussel Cove powered sawmills, processed agricultural products, and manufactured finished goods by the 1800s.